Inside-out cross-covariance for spatial multivariate data: Introduction

+The \lmc\ has several major limitations: it is inadequate in modeling outcomes with different smoothness \citep{genton_ccov}; some of its parameters lead to difficult interpretations and prior elicitation, e.g., the spatial range of outcome $j$ is a non-linear function of all the $k$ spatial range parameters (\citealt{schmidtgelfand}, Section 3.4); \lmcs\ do not facilitate the inclusion of independent measurement error in response models.
+Finally, the infill asymptotics of \lmcs\ are poorly understood (\citealt{zhang2007environmetrics}, see also \citealt{velandia17}).
+These issues limit the flexibility of \lmcs\ and reduce their inferential usefulness.
 Alternative methods that solve some of the limitations of the \lmc\ include the multivariate Mat\'ern model (\citealt{gneiting2010}, see also \citealt{apanasovich2012, Emery2022, yarger24matern}), approaches based on latent dimensions \citep{apanasovich_genton2010}, and convolution methods \citep{Gaspari1999Construction, Majumdar2007convol}.
 However, these methods are only suitable to very small $q$ as they do not lead to exploitable structure in the sample covariance or facilitate dimension reduction, or require numerical integration for computing $C_{ij}(\cdot,\cdot)$.
-The Appendix includes a more detailed discussion on the multivariate Mat\'ern model.
-When $q$ is large, process-level conditional independence may ease the computational burden only when not requiring stochastic exploration of unknown sparse graphs \citep{deyetal20}, and local assumptions on conditional independence across outcomes may be overly restrictive \citep{spamtrees}.
+The Supplement provides more details on the limitations of \lmcs\ and includes a more detailed discussion on the multivariate Mat\'ern model.

-In this article, we introduce the Inside-Out Cross-covariance (\modelname) model for large $n$, large $q$ data. \modelname\ leads to parsimonious cross-covariance matrix functions defined on the basis of $q$ univariate correlation functions and a covariance matrix $\bSigma$.
-Dimension reduction using \modelname\ may proceed by clustering the outcomes or via a low-rank assumption on $\bSigma$.
-Intuitively, \modelname\ induces spatial dependence on the margins of a correlated random vector.
-Our model resolves several major flaws of \lmcs: in \modelname, there is a 1:1 link between the marginal covariance of the $j$th variable and the $j$th univariate correlation function used to define it, facilitating prior elicitation and interpretable process-based inference.
-Furthermore, \modelname\ is flexible in allowing different smoothness, ``nugget'' effects, or non-stationarity of one or more outcomes.
+In this article, we introduce the Inside-Out Cross-covariance (\modelname) model for multivariate spatial data. \modelname\ leads to parsimonious cross-covariance matrix functions defined on the basis of $q$ univariate correlation functions and a covariance matrix $\bSigma$.
+Constructively, \modelname\ induces multivariate spatial dependence by applying outcome-specific spatial Cholesky transforms to $n$ i.i.d. $q$-vectors, thereby introducing within-outcome spatial correlation while preserving cross-outcome dependence. \modelname\ offers novel avenues for dimension reduction via clustering or low-rank assumptions.
+Our model resolves several major flaws of \lmcs: in \modelname, there is a one-to-one link between the marginal covariance of the $j$th variable and the $j$th univariate correlation function used to define it, facilitating prior elicitation and interpretable process-based inference.
+Furthermore, \modelname\ is flexible in allowing different smoothness, nugget effects, or nonstationarity of one or more outcomes.
 Figure \ref{fig:prior_sample} shows a realization of a noise-free GP-\modelname\ where three Mat\'ern outcomes have different smoothness.